 Companion planting involves growing plants close together where one or both have beneficial effects on the other.
 For example, French marigolds emit a strong odor that deters whitefly and blackfly, so can be used to keep these bugs away from your tomato plants.
 Garlic, chives and alliums have a similar effect on aphids, so pop a few in among your roses to keep them safe.

-Create habitats for garden wildlife and they’ll often repay the favor by preying on pests.
+Nurture an environment for natural pest control, create habitats for garden wildlife and they’ll often repay the favor by preying on pests.
 Birds, frogs, toads, slow worms, and hedgehogs will all make a meal out of your local slug population, while insects like ladybirds and hoverflies will take care of the likes of aphids, mites and mealybugs.

 Stack some old logs leaving a gap in the middle and cover them with leafy branches in a place where they won't be disturbed.
 Next spring, you may be lucky enough to have a whole family living in your garden, complete with a litter of hoglets.